wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

    This places into memory definitions for the PATH of directories the operating system looks for the location of programs requested to run, for <strong>export</strong> of environment variables.

-8. The dot character in the file name means that the file is normally hidden, so additional parameters need to be specicifed to see them, such as:
+8. The dot character in the file name means that the file is normally hidden, so additional parameters need to be specified to see them, such as:

    <pre><strong>ls -al</strong></pre>